 - Research centers often only accept brain tissue from individuals who have participated in a research study.

 - If the person with Alzheimer's did not make his/her wishes known for brain donation, the next of kin or legal guardian makes the decision.

-- Your local chapter of the Alzheimer's Association may have a directory of the brain banks and research centers nearest you.
+- Your local Alzheimer's Association may have a directory of the brain banks and research centers nearest you.

 Some brain donation programs provide a free autopsy report.
 To learn more or find a program near you:

 For some, making funeral and burial plans ahead of time is an empowering process.
 Advanced planning on your part may reduce the stress and uncertainty of these arrangements for your family during a difficult time.

 To help make decisions about funeral and burial plans, ask yourself:

 - Do I prefer burial versus cremation?

 - Is there a family burial location or meaningful place that I would like to identify as my final resting place?

 - What type of funeral or memorial service would I prefer?
 You may have a vision of the details of this memorial including location, flowers and music.